aristotekoen/car_market/README.md

 ### Reliability of the estimation:

-We want to know how reliable is the model's prediction.
-And we want to be able to give a low price and a high price to the user.
-In order to do this we trained 3 catboost models which estimates the median price, one which estimates the first quartile and one which estimates the third quartile.
+We want to know how reliable is the model's prediction and to be able to give a price range to the user.

+In order to do this we trained 3 catboost models one which estimates the median price (MAE loss), one which estimates the first quartile and one which estimates the third quartile.

 This enables us to get a range as well as an estimation.
 To train the q1 and q3 model we used the same hyperparameters found for q2 for the sake of simplicity.

+Now we wish to construct a reliability indicator.

-Now we can consider that the larger the range is with respect to the estimated price, the more uncertain the estimation is.
+In order to do this we can consider that the larger the estimated price range $q_3 - q_1$ is with $q_1$ the low price and $q_3$ the high price, the more uncertain the estimation is.

 Based on this idea we construct a reliability metric.
+One issue with just using $q_3 - q_1$ is that for a car with a high price (100000 EUR), an interquartile range of 10 000 euros (10% of the car's price) isn't as bad as an IQR size of 10 000 euros for a car worth 20 000 euros (50% of the price).
+Therefore we will consider our uncertainty to be theinterquartile range size normalised by the predicted price which we will denote $u$ (for uncertainty) and which is defined as

+$u =\frac{q_3-q_1}{q_2}$

-We could calculate the difference between q3 and q1 normalised by the estimated price, however this measure is unbounded and therefore it is difficult to interpret for the user.
-Ideally we would like to have an indicator between 0 and 1 wher 1 means very reliable and 0 unreliable.
+Now this is a more adequate measure of uncertainty but there remains another issue, this metric is unbounded meaning that without a point of reference it would be hard to interpret its value.
+Ideally we would like to have an indicator between 0 and 1 where 1 means very reliable and 0 unreliable.

-For this we can use a sigmoid function on the normalised interquartile range of the estimation. of the form
+In order to do this we use a sigmoid function on our normalised interquartile range size.
+And we define our reliability metric as:

 ![equation(1)](https://github.com/user-attachments/assets/b688d563-87ef-45b0-966c-9edd08db4e9d)

 where:
-- \(q_1\) represents the first quartile estimation,
+- $q_1$ represents the first quartile estimation,
-- \(q_2\) represents the median estimation,
+- $q_2$ represents the median estimation,
-- \(q_3\) represents the third quartile estimation
+- $q_3$ represents the third quartile estimation
-- \(c\) is the value on which the sigmoid is centered,
+- $c$ is the value on which the sigmoid is centered,
-- \(\lambda\) (lambda) is a shape parameter controlling the sensitivity of the function.
+- $\lambda$ is a shape parameter controlling the sensitivity of the function.

-We can interpret the ratio (q3 - q1)/q2 as the size of the IQR as a percentage of the median estimation.
-The constant c represents the percentage size of the IQR which we consider to be a score of 0.5.
-Lambda determines how steep the sigmoid function is around c and how fast it gets close to 0 or 1.
+This sigmoid function takes values on $\mathbb{R}$ and is bounded by 0 and 1.
+The constant c here represents the percentage size of the IQR size on which the sigmoid is centered, at which the score equals 0.5. $\lambda$ determines how steep the sigmoid function is around c and how fast it gets close to 0 or 1.

 If we look at the describe of the percentage size of the estimated IQR with respect to the median we see that the median uncertainty equals 15%, that means when the model estimates a price with +/- 7.5% certainty.
 We see that the 90th percentile equals 34%, therefore we will want the score to reach a score close to 0 at around 90%.